Michael-F-Bryan/calc/book/src/back/index.md

 trivial to compile the program into a shared library (`*.so` or DLL) so other programs can call it.

-This conversion process is done by using the `Visitor` trait defined [earlier] to recursively walk the AST, generating LLVM instructions for each node.
+This conversion process is done by recursively walking the parsed AST, turning each node into the corresponding LLVM instruction(s).

+Later on, the `Visitor` trait will be used to do some minor type-checking by looking for variables uses/assignments and function calls.

 [`Module`]: http://llvm.org/doxygen/classllvm_1_1Module.html#details
 [earlier]: parse/visit.html